nuxt/framework/docs/content/3.docs/1.usage/6-cookies.md

 #### `secure`

 Specifies the `boolean` value for the [`Secure` `Set-Cookie` attribute](https://tools.ietf.org/html/rfc6265#section-5.2.5).
-When truthy, the `Secure` attribute is set, otherwise it is not.
+When truthy, the `Secure` attribute is set, otherwise,it is not.
 By default, the `Secure` attribute is not set.

 ::alert{icon=💡}
 **Note:** be careful when setting this to `true`, as compliant clients will not send the cookie back to